Process Management, Improvement, and Redesign: The Essential Guide for Boosting Your Performance

 The following arguments justify this requirement.

-- Changes can be disruptive: Leadership needs to be on-board in case you face challenges or resistance from your coworkers.
+Changes can be disruptive: Leadership needs to be on board if you face challenges or resistance from coworkers.

-- Change costs time and effort: in which case a clear business case needs to be presented to the leadership showing the net benefits of implementing those changes.
+Change costs time and effort: A clear business case must be presented to the leadership showing the benefits of implementing those changes.
 This will help secure the resources and funds you need.

-- Changes can be risky: Difficult decisions might need to be made in face of unaniticpated challenges that can emerge while the changes are being applied.
+Changes can be risky: Difficult decisions might need to be made in the face of unanticipated challenges that can emerge while the changes are being applied.

 5. Process Management in Software